 The JBL 660NC have a good weighted harmonic distortion performance.
 While there are a couple of peaks of normal listening volumes in the treble range, this is hard to hear with real-life content.
 Most frequencies fall within good limits, producing mostly clear and pure audio reproduction.

 These are the settings used to test these headphones.
-These headphones also have a smart audio mode which the manufacturer advertises to improve your audio latency based on what you're doing.
+The manufacturer advertises a smart audio mode that improves audio latency based on your actions.
 We tested our model using the 'Audio Mode.'
 Our results are only valid when using this configuration.

 The JBL Live 660NC have a decent noise isolation performance.
 They have active noise cancelling (ANC), but it struggles to cut down bass-range noise like bus or plane engines.
 It does a better job of reducing mid-range sounds like ambient chatter and high-pitched noise like the hum of an AC unit.
 However, their ANC doesn't perform much better than their passive capabilities when blocking mid-range and higher-pitched sounds.